JirosWorld/FrameSoup/README.md

 **Remake of my oldschool 1998 HTML frames pages into a modern jQuery version**

-Modern HTML5/CSS3 and jQuery remake of an HTML page I made in a time when there was no CSS yet and I tried to solve things with Frames and Tables (since there were no Divs either) and with the Marquee tag and other terrible inline styles.
+Modern HTML5/CSS3 and jQuery remake of an HTML page I made in a time when there was no CSS yet and I tried to solve things with Frames and Tables (since there were no Divs either).
+These were the times when the Marquee tag and other terrible inline styles were popular.

 #### Preview

-To test the result of this content, view it at [RawGit here](https://cdn.rawgit.com/jolarti/FrameSoup/master/framesoup.html) which serves raw files directly from GitHub with proper Content-Type headers.
+To test the result of this content, view it at [RawGit here](https://cdn.rawgit.com/jolarti/FrameSoup/master/framesoup.html).
+RawGit serves raw files directly from GitHub with proper Content-Type headers.

+&copy; 1998-2016 Jiro Ghianni

 ---